 - 1. Essential Business: A business or activity designated by the State Public Health Officer in the "Essential Critical Infrastructure Workers" list and referenced in Executive Order N-33-20. - 2.
-Reopened Business: A business that is not an essential business and has reopened in conformance with the State of California's Resilience Roadmap.
-A reopened business may open when the State has released applicable industry guidance, the Public Health Officer has posted an acknowledgment of the reopened status on the County's Coronavirus website, and the business has complied with the requirements of the Order.
+Reopened Business: A business that is not an essential business and has reopened in conformance with the state guidance.
+A reopened business may open when the State has released applicable industry guidance, the Public Health Officer has posted an acknowledgment of the reopened status on the County's website, and the business has complied with the requirements of the Order.